Ethan-Goetsch/Transistor/README.md

 3. Set up the required database and load the GTFS data.
    1. Download the GTFS data from Canvas-Project1-2.
    2. Load the GTFS data into the database
    3. Create a new database connection in Dbeaver
-   4. Connect the database with transitor
+   4. Connect the database with Transitor
-4. Set up the required dependencies.<br/>
+4. Set up the required database connection.
-   mvn clean install
+   1. Configure your MySQL Username and Password in `resources/Credentials.txt`
+5. Set up the required dependencies: `mvn clean install`

 ## Dependencies